-- (1) With respect to an incapacity matter of a prosecuting attorney, all pleadings, information, hearings, and proceedings shall remain confidential; and - (2) With respect to a disciplinary matter of a prosecuting attorney, once formal charges are filed and served, all pleadings and information shall be subject to disclosure to the public, and all hearings and proceedings shall be open and available to the public, except to the extent that such pleadings and information or hearings and proceedings could be properly sealed or closed by a court as provided by law.
-See OCGA § 15-18-32 (j)(2). - C. Administrative and Other Matters.
-With respect to administrative and other matters, all records and information shall be subject to disclosure to the public and all meetings, or portions thereof, shall be open and available to the public, except to the extent such records, information, and meetings would: - (1) disclose disciplinary matters of a prosecuting attorney protected in O.C.G.A. § 15- 1-32 (j)(1); - (2) disclose incapacity matters of a prosecuting attorney protected in O.C.G.A. § 15- 18-32 (j)(1) or (j)(2)(A); - (3) be considered a matter subject to executive session, if the Commission were considered to be an agency under Chapter 14 of Title 50 of the Georgia Code; or - (4) not be required under O.C.G.A. § 50-18-72, if the Commission were considered to be an agency.
-See O.C.G.A. § 15-18-32 (j). - D. Work Product and Deliberations.
+- (1) With respect to an incapacity matter of a prosecuting attorney, all pleadings, information, hearings, and proceedings shall remain confidential; and - (2) With respect to a disciplinary matter of a district attorney or solicitor-general, all pleadings and information shall be subject to disclosure to the public, and all hearings and proceedings shall be open and available to the public, except to the extent that such pleadings and information or hearings and proceedings could be properly sealed or closed under Chapter 14 or Article 4 of Chapter 18 of Title 50 or by a court as provided by law.
+See OCGA § 15-18-32 (j)(2).

+C. Administrative and Other Matters.

+With respect to administrative and other matters, all records and information shall be subject to disclosure to the public and all meetings, or portions thereof, shall be open and available to the public, except to the extent such records, information, and meetings would:

+(1) disclose disciplinary matters of a prosecuting attorney protected in O.C.G.A. $\S$ 15-18-32 (j)(1);

+- (2) disclose incapacity matters of a prosecuting attorney protected in O.C.G.A. § 15-18-32 (j)(1) or (j)(2)(A); - (3) be considered a matter subject to executive session, if the Commission were considered to be an agency under Chapter 14 of Title 50 of the Georgia Code; or - (4) not be required under O.C.G.A. § 50-18-72, if the Commission were considered to be an agency.
+See O.C.G.A. § 15-18-32 (j).

+D. Work Product and Deliberations.

 The work product of the Commission and its staff and the deliberations of the Commission shall remain confidential.
+However, prosecuting attorneys under investigation by the Commission shall have the right to work product and deliberations regarding his or her case upon written request.
 See O.C.G.A. § 15-18-32 (j)(4).

+E. Exceptions.

-- E. Exceptions.
-Notwithstanding the other provisions of this Rule, information regarding a disciplinary or incapacity matter of a prosecuting attorney may be disclosed to the general public or to specific persons or agencies when: - (1) the privilege of confidentiality has been waived by the prosecuting attorney who was the subject of the Commission's investigation; or - (2) the Investigative Panel or the Hearing Panel determines that disclosure is necessary: - (a) In the interest of justice and to protect the public; - (b) If an emergency situation exists; - (c) If the prosecuting attorney is under consideration for another state or federal position.
-See O.C.G.A. § 15-18-32 (k); or - (d) In response to a valid court order or subpoena.
+Notwithstanding the other provisions of this Rule, information regarding a disciplinary or incapacity matter of a prosecuting attorney may be disclosed to the general public or to specific persons or agencies when:

+- (1) the privilege of confidentiality has been waived by the prosecuting attorney who was the subject of the Commission's investigation; or - (2) the commission's rules provide for disclosure; - (a) In the interest of justice and to protect the public; - (b) If an emergency situation exists; or - (c) If the prosecuting attorney is under consideration for another state or federal position.
+See O.C.G.A. § 15-18-32
-[1] In the initial stages of the disciplinary case, confidentiality is necessary to protect a prosecuting attorney's reputation from unfounded charges and to protect witnesses from possible recriminations while a claim is being investigated.

-[2] Disclosing the existence of complaints that were considered and dismissed is unfair to the prosecuting attorney and undermines the work of the Commission.
+- [1] In the initial stages of the disciplinary case, confidentiality is necessary to protect a prosecuting attorney's reputation from unfounded charges and to protect witnesses from possible recriminations while a claim is being investigated. - [2] Disclosing the existence of complaints that were considered and dismissed is unfair to the prosecuting attorney and undermines the work of the Commission.
 It is unfair to allow any adverse inferences to be drawn from the mere existence of a complaint when it was not substantial enough to state a possible ground for discipline.
 The Commission will have greater credibility if it does not release information about dismissed complaints under any circumstances.
 If the prosecuting attorney wishes to have such information disclosed, he or she may release the information.